SR&ED Capital Expenditures Policy

 6.0 Intent

-It is recognized that the determination of intent can be difficult, particularly because the determination of whether a capital property is intended to be used all or substantially all (ASA) (see section 4.1) of its operating time (see section 4.2) in its expected useful life in the prosecution of SR&ED carried on in Canada is made at the time the property is acquired.
-In making this determination, the intended use of the property in the year in which the expenditure was made to acquire the property as well as over its expected useful life must be considered.
+To claim expenditures on depreciable property, the claimant must intend to use the property all or substantially all (ASA) (see Section 4.1) of its operating time (see Section 4.2) in its expected useful life in the prosecution of SR&ED carried on in Canada.
+It can be difficult for a claimant to determine the future use of the property at the time of acquisition.
+In making this determination, the claimant must consider the intended use of the property in the year it was acquired and over its expected useful life.

 Subsequent use of the property may provide evidence of the claimant's intent at the time the expenditure was made.
 However, when the subsequent use is contrary to the claimant's stated intent, it is the claimant's responsibility to support their contention that the property was intended to be used ASA of its operating time in its expected useful life in the prosecution of SR&ED carried on in Canada.
+In cases where property, acquired with the intent of using it ASA in SR&ED, was later used in commercial activities or was sold, the recapture rules for ITCs will generally apply.
+For more information, refer to the Recapture of SR&ED Investment Tax Credit Policy.

-- reason for purchase;
+- Reason for purchase

-- potential use of property;
+- Potential use of property

-- actual use of property;
+- Actual use of property

-- type of SR&ED ;
+- Type of SR&ED

-- SR&ED environment;
+- SR&ED environment

-- length of SR&ED project;
+- Length of SR&ED project

-The list of factors is not exhaustive and intent can only be determined after examining all the relevant facts.
+The list of factors is not exhaustive, and intent can only be determined after examining all the relevant facts.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Subclause 37(8)(a)(ii)(A)(III) SR&ED expenditures in Canada under the traditional method – ASA capital expenditures [Repealed]
+Subclause 37(8)(a)(ii)(A)(III) SR&ED expenditures in Canada under the traditional method – ASA capital expenditures

-Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures [Repealed]
+Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures

 6.1 Reason for purchase